 - Pose questions to your followers and get their feedback, whether you’re looking to improve your menu or just want to know what visitors’ favourite attractions are in your area.

 - Show you care by being quick to respond to both negative and positive feedback.

 - Before you post anything on any social media platform, ask yourself – does it inform, engage or entertain?
 Read our guide on social media for more advice.

 - Check your spelling and grammar.
 Always create useful and interesting content for your site and make sure you get honest feedback on it before putting it out there.
 If you’re not a natural writer, then hire help.
 Poorly written and badly presented content will put people off.

 - Don’t forget that no matter how small you are, you should still have a unique identity, which can be reflected in your tone of voice.
 Always explain everything clearly – but don’t be afraid to inject a bit of personality into it!

 - Get into the habit of asking for feedback verbally from all customers on checkout.
 It’s better for an issue to be resolved in person before it goes to TripAdvisor.
 If you suspect a guest is going to leave you a bad review, try to speak to them before they leave your guest house or contact them as soon as you can to resolve the matter.

-- Make sure your visitors feel safe if they are completing a transaction on your site by using a secure server during the checkout process, such as the fully PCI compliant payment system from eviivo suite.
+- Make sure your visitors feel safe if they are completing a transaction on your site by using a secure server during the checkout process, such as a fully PCI compliant payment system.
 Ensure you have excellent internet security to protect your website and blog.